 We get it, you came to Bozeman to enjoy the outdoors.
 You were so excited to hike, fish, mountain bike, rock climb, whitewater raft, and explore, but it's raining.
 Though rainy days in Bozeman aren't the regular, with over 300 days of sunshine, they do happen.
-When they do, it can be a challenge to find things to do in Bozeman.
-We've put together a list of ideas, activities, and places to visit to keep you busy when the sun isn't shining.
+When they do, you don't have to sit inside, just waiting for it to stop.
+So, we put together a list of ideas, activities, and places to visit to keep you busy when the sun isn't shining.
 Enjoy!

 Brewing beer in Bozeman is not a new trend.
 The roots of Bozeman's brewing industry date back to 1867 with Jacob Spieth and Charles Krug operating the Spieth and Krug Brewery which was later purchased by Julius Lehrkind, a German immigrant, in 1895.
 Nonetheless, these days breweries are hoppin' spots in Bozeman.
-Bozeman currently plays home to eight breweries with two more located in Belgrade and plans are in the works for more.
+Bozeman currently is home to nine breweries with two more located in Belgrade and plans are in the works for more.
 To say the micro brew industry is booming in Montana is an understatement.
 So, which breweries should you visit while you are visiting Bozeman?
 Here's a quick breakdown of all the Bozeman breweries to help you make your decision.

 We love this time of year!
 Between snowstorms, the warm sun lingers longer in the day, bringing with it the urge to get out and about—to stretch the legs.
 This month brings some delightful weekend events, along with plenty of live evening entertainment.
 Runners take note, the annual Run to the Pub takes place on Saturday, March 14, 2020!
 A perfect way to kick-off the St.Paddy’s Day holiday!